mumbi-prog/botanity-buddy/bota-bud/README.md

 $ npm start
 ```

-#### 4. Access the application at (http://localhost:3000)[http://localhost:3000] in your web browser.
+#### 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### License
-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://github.com/mumbi-prog/botanity-buddy/blob/main/LICENSE)